Riemann-Theta Boltzmann Machine: RTBM theory

 \section{RTBM theory}

 \paragraph{The model} We define a Riemann-Theta Boltzmann machine consisting of $N_v$ visible nodes and $N_h$ hidden nodes as follows.
-All nodes can be fullly interconnected.
+All nodes can be fully interconnected.
 The connection weights between the visible units are encoded in a real $N_{v}\times N_{v}$ matrix $T$, the weights of the interconnectivity of the hidden units in a real $N_{h}\times N_{h}$ matrix $Q$ and the connection weights between the two sectors in a $N_{v}\times N_{h}$ matrix $W$, which can be either purely real or imaginary.
-Note that in contrast to ordinary Boltzmann machines we explicitly allow for self-couplings of the nodes.
 The setup is illustrated in figure \ref{RTBMfig}.

 We combine the individual connectivity matrices into an overall connection matrix $A$ by defining $A$ as the block matrix